Mexican Casserole with Beef, Beans, and Chiles

 I’m a card-carrying member of The Casserole Fan Club, partly because casseroles usually mean leftovers in the fridge for easy meals later in the week.
-And although lots of my Casserole Recipes contain rice, quinoa, or pasta, for the last few years I’ve been working on more casserole recipe ideas like this Spicy Green Chile Mexican Casserole Recipe with Ground Beef, Black Beans, and Tomatoes that are carb-conscious enough to work for Phase One.
+And although some of my Casserole Recipes contain rice, quinoa, or pasta, for the last few years I’ve been working on more casserole recipe ideas like this Mexican Casserole with Beef, Beans, and Chiles that are carb-conscious and family-friendly.

 This recipe was definitely inspired by the Layered Mexican Casserole with Chicken, Green Chiles, Pinto Beans, and Cheese, but if you’ve tried that one I think you will find this recipe is quite different.
 I do warn you that this casserole is definitely spicier, which is one reason it tastes so great with a dollop of low-fat sour cream, but if you’re cooking for a family I’ll share how to tone down the heat.

 What kind of chiles did I use for this recipe?